iotech-fvtt/fantasy-ui/README.md

 # fantasy-ui
-An updated fantasy-flavored UI for FVTT
+An updated fantasy-flavored UI for FVTT v9+

-Now updated for FoundryVTT v0.7.7 and compatible with the new Compendiumj Folders colors (thanksonce again  to Nebiroth!!!)
+Now updated for FoundryVTT v9+